Tomb of Safdar Jang: Background

 Safdar Jang, born Mirza Muqim Abul Mansur Khan, was the second Nawab of Awadh and one of the most powerful nobles during the declining years of the Mughal Empire.
 Following the death of Emperor Muhammad Shah in 1748, he moved to Delhi.
 Under the newly crowned Mughal Emperor Ahmad Shah Bahadur, Safdar Jang was appointed as the Prime Minister (Wazir) with the title Vazir ul-Mamalk-i-Hindustan when the Mughal Empire's influence had dwindled to only parts of northern India.

-As Wazir, Safdar Jang effectively wielded considerable power, reducing the emperor to a mere figurehead.
+As Wazir, Safdar Jang effectively held considerable power, reducing the emperor to a mere figurehead.
 His dominance and authoritarian approach, however, earned him strong opposition from rival nobles, including Imad-ul-Mulk and Najib-ud-Daulah, who led a faction against him.
 Contrary to popular belief, the Marathas were not directly involved in his ousting.
-After a series of battles, Safdar Jang was forced to leave Delhi in 1753 due to mounting opposition, returning to Awadh where he died in 1754.
+After a series of battles, Safdar Jang was forced to leave Delhi in 1753 due to mounting opposition, returning to Awadh where he passed away in 1754.

-Following his death his son Nawab Shuja-ud-Daula sought permission from the Mughal emperor to construct a tomb for his father in Delhi.
+Following his death, his son Nawab Shuja-ud-Daula sought permission from the Mughal emperor to construct a tomb for his father in Delhi.
 The tomb, designed by an Abyssinian architect named Bilal Muhammad Khan, was built at a cost of approximately three lakh rupees and remains a significant example of late Mughal architecture.

-To the south of this tomb is the historic site of the battle that was fought in 1386 between Timur of Mangol and Sultan Mahmud Khan of the Tughluq dynasty when the latter was defeated.
+To the south of this tomb lies the historic site of the battle fought in 1386 between Timur of Mongol and Sultan Mahmud Khan of the Tughluq dynastyin which the latter was defeated.